tock/tock/doc/reference/trd104-syscalls.md

 will be returned.
 This can be caused by either running out a space in the grant region of RAM for the process, or the grant was never registered with the kernel during capsule creation at board startup.
-If the specified buffer number is not supported by the driver, the kernel will return `INVALID`.
+If the specified allow number is not supported by the driver, the kernel will return `INVALID`.

 The standard access model for allowed buffers is that userspace does not read or write a buffer that has been allowed: access to the memory